Aidurber/react-picky/README.md

 - `buttonProps` - Additional props to apply the the button component, useful for supplying class names.
 - `selectAllMode` - default: `default`.
 When the mode is `filtered` the Select All won't be hidden when filtering.
 - `clearFilterOnClose` - When set to true filtered options and filtered state will be cleared on close.
 Defaults to false.
+- `filterTermProcessor` - A function that takes a string and returns a string.
+Useful for trimming and processing a filter term before it filters the options.
+Default: (term) => term

 ## Custom rendering